dgorshkov/python-learning/README.md

 # python-learning
-My first few Python scripts
+My first few Python scripts that I used to grasp the basic concepts of programming while working at FreightHub.